-Teofilo Cubillas is Peru's greatest ever player.
+Teofilo Cubillas is considered to be Peru's greatest ever player.
 He was a part of three World Cup teams: 1970, 1978, 1982.
 He is one of only three players to score five or more goals in two different World Cup Finals.
+At one point, Pele named him as his heir apparent to be the best player in the world.
 He finished Number 17 at the South American Player of the Century award in 2006.
-He is associated with Alianza Lima, butr also played in Portugal, Switzerland and the United States.
+At the club level, he is associated with Alianza Lima, butr also played in Portugal, Switzerland and the United States.

 Julio Cesar Romero was considered the best outfielder in Paraguay's history.
 He also had careers in Paraguay, the USA, Spain, Mexico, Chile and Brazil.
 His two most famous stints were with NY Cosmos and Fluminense.
 He was a big idol with the Brazilian club.
 He led Paraguay to win the Copa America in 1979 and to qualify for the World Cup Finals in 1986.
 He was selected as the South American Footballer of the Year in 1985.